 Why Is My Dog More Itchy in Summer

-Summertime triggers skin conditions for dogs because of different causes.
+Summertime triggers skin conditions in dogs because of different causes.

-Could be the mold that’s developing in your kitchen because of the humidity; could be the pesky mosquitoes or the fleas and ticks that just won’t leave you and your pets alone.
+It could be the mold that’s developing in your kitchen because of the humidity; it could be the pesky mosquitoes or the fleas and ticks that just won’t leave you and your pets alone.

 During warm and humid weather, our dogs are also more vulnerable to different infections caused by yeast or bacteria.